awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-googleanalyticsconnectorprofilecredentials.md

 # AWS::AppFlow::ConnectorProfile GoogleAnalyticsConnectorProfileCredentials<a name="aws-properties-appflow-connectorprofile-googleanalyticsconnectorprofilecredentials"></a>

- The `GoogleAnalyticsConnectorProfileCredentials` property type specifies the connector\-specific profile credentials required by Google Analytics\.
+ The connector\-specific profile credentials required by Google Analytics\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-googleanalyticsconnectorprofilecredentials-syntax"></a>